alexhkurz/FCA/README.md

 # Fuzzy Formal Concept Analysis

 Fuzzy FCA wrt the quantale $[0,1]$ with multiplication as multiplication.
+Runs in the browser.

-From the commandline (tested on Mac):
+From the commandline (tested with Mac and Firefox):

 ```
 git clone https://github.com/alexhkurz/FCA.git